mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### How may classical conditioning account for acquisition of the conditioned response in the scenario?

-While toddlers, Mari and her sisters associated the sound of the vacuum cleaner (CS) with the act of falling asleep.
+While toddlers, Mari and her sisters associated the sound of the vacuum cleaner (CS) with the feeling of sleepiness (UCS) and the act of falling asleep (UCR).
 This causes them to still feel sleepy (CR) when hearing the sound of the vacuum cleaner.

 ---